p-bianca/p-bianca.github.io/another-page.md

 The below visualizations were created on Tableau using the same relational database used above.

+They can also be viewed directly on my Tableau Public following [this](https://public.tableau.com/app/profile/paula.bianca1217) link.

 <img src="tableau1.png" width="800" />
 <img src="tableau2.png" width="800" />
 <img src="tableau3.png" width="800" />